Are you wondering what is the best oil for hair growth and thickness?

 It provides remedies for many diseases, so it is widely used in Ayurvedic treatment.
 Gooseberry is very rich in Vitamin C, and contains many minerals and vitamins like Calcium, Phosphorus, Iron, Carotene and Vitamin B Complex.
 Amla is also a powerful antioxidant agent.

-15. Brahmi benefits: is brahmi oil efficient as a hair growth oil?
+Brahmi benefits: brahmi oil for hair growth reviews.

 Since many of you are wondering about the benefits of Brahmi oil, I asked my Indian friends about its use and effects.